Marriage Registration Marriage Registration

 India’s legal landscape regarding marriage age is complex and varies depending on personal laws, religion, and proposed reforms.

-Legal Age of Marriage For Women
+Legal Age for Marriage For Women

 Most personal laws and the Special Marriage Act, 1954, stipulate a minimum legal age of marriage in India of 18 for marriage.
 This applies to all women, regardless of religion.